-When was the last time you conducted a sanity check on what you think you offer, against what your customers want?
+When was the last time you conducted a sanity check on what you think you offer as a dealership, against what your customers want?

 I’m not talking about your products – most car buying websites look the same these days, don’t you think?

-Here are a few quick thoughts that I hope will help you along the way:
+Here are a few quick thoughts that I hope will help you as a car dealership along the way:

 - Display your reviews prominently.